 Often the standard formula will not provide enough money for the community spouse to live on because of their needs.
 This could be due to a number of things like outstanding credit card debts, the need for home repairs or medical needs of the community spouse.

-In these situations the firm can Petition the Probate Court to try and increase the amount of monthly income that can be paid from the nursing home spouse to the community spouse.
+In these situations, the firm can Petition the Probate Court to try and increase the amount of monthly income that can be paid from the nursing home spouse to the community spouse.
 This will enable the community spouse to better meet their financial needs.
 This process has been made more difficult due to a recent Michigan Court of Appeals decision in Vansach v.
 Department of Health and Human Services.

 Please contact us for assistance with your long term care legal issues.
 The first step towards learning about your rights and options is to have a consultation with an experienced Elder law attorney.